 Once you’ve gotten your materials together, you can move onto the actual installation.

 Using a rag or towel, clean your van’s roof to remove any dirt and grime.
 Not only will this make the installation easier, but it also helps prevent dirt from building up in the future.
 You should also remove any rust on the roof.

 Take your roof rail and place it in its intended spot.
 Then, mark wherever the holes on the rack align with the van.
 It’s important that these markings are precise — to ensure they’re correct, you can measure the holes on the rail, then check to see if your markings match those measurements.
 Once you’re done, take a powerless drill and make holes along your markings.

 4) Bolt in the Rails

 Put your roof rail back in its intended location, then use a bolt and washers to secure them in place.
 Make sure the bolts are water-tight by applying a sealant.
 Once you’re done, give the rails a good shake just to ensure they’re really secure.

 5) Mount the Rack

 The last step is to mount the actual van roof rack to the roof rails.
+You do not want to mount your roof rack directly into the ceiling of your van.
 Most racks come with a comprehensive kit that helps you securely attach the rack to the rails.
 Some may even come with accessories that boost your van roof rack storage capacity (such as ladders or baskets).
 After the rack is mounted, you can start enjoying a whole roof’s worth of extra space.